 Robert joined Watsi on May 23rd, 2017.
-Four years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation supported Tarik, a 4-month-old baby boy from Tanzania, to fund clubfoot surgery.
+Five years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation supported Misgana, a sweet baby girl from Ethiopia, to fund corrective surgery so she can grow up healthy.